laratalks/payment-gateways/README.md

 What's the problem
 ------------------
-You may say that you can do the job of all this classes in 10 lines of code , ofcourse you can , but after using this classes you will be able to to do it in 3 lines :). but it's not the main reason, trust me you will go to a nightmare when you want to handle connection errors , validate connection variables , validate request response and handle response errors , validate verify params and handle verfiy response and errors, and use all of this in another project or part of your app.
+You may say that you can do the job of all this classes in 10 lines of code , ofcourse you can , but after using this classes you will be able to to do it in 3 lines :). but it is not the main reason, trust me you will go to a nightmare when you want to handle connection errors , validate connection variables , validate request response and handle response errors , validate verify params and handle verfiy response and errors, and use all of this in another project or part of your app.

 Above approach is definitely an anti-pattern , and simply breaks *Single Responsibility Pricnciple*  in *SOLID Method* for software development.